 The same year, Jackson applied for entrance into the Women’s Auxiliary Army Corps.
 After successfully passing a battery of examinations, completing a six-week training course, and taking the oath to become an officer in August of that year, Jackson was briefly assigned to the WAAC Headquarters in Washington, D.C. as a recruiter.
 Shortly thereafter, she relocated to Fort Huachuca, Arizona, where she met and married William Wertz and joined the Thirty-second WAAC Post Headquarters Company.

 Under her leadership, the Thirty-second earned the highest ratings for efficiency on the military base.
 But Jackson encountered racial discrimination when she sought skilled positions commensurate with her abilities at the military base.
-In late1943, Jackson demanded an inspection of tasks assigned to women stationed at the military post.
+In late 1943, Jackson demanded an inspection of tasks assigned to women stationed at the military post.
 As a result she was promptly reassigned to Fort Lewis, Washington in 1944 and discharged from the army shortly afterward.

 Mrs. Wertz relocated to Detroit, Michigan where she became a life-long active member in community affairs, serving as a volunteer with the Detroit Repertory Theatre, the Visiting Nurses Association, and the Detroit Receiving Hospital Services League.

 On February 20, 2007, Mrs. Wertz died of respiratory failure in Detroit.
+She was 95 at the time of her death.